MalinkyZubr/Networking/Notes.md

     * RIP is indicated by R
     * metrics get very high, harder to understand

+### EIGRP metric
+* uses bandwidth and delay to calculate metric
+* metric = bandwidth (of slowest link in path to destination) + delay(in path to destination) basically
+* this is used to calculate which route packets will take
+* this is takes into account the whole route

+### Terms
+* feasible distance: this routes metric value to the route destination. whole route metric
+* reported distance: advertised distance. neighbor's metric value to reach destination
+* `show ip eigrp topology` shows all known routes by EIGRP
+  * the first number in the () is the feasible distance, the second is reported
+* successor: best route, lowest metric to destination
+* feasible successor: alternate route, not the best, but meets feasibility condition
+* feasibility condition: a route is a feasible successor if its reported distance is lower than the successor routes feasible distance
+  * why? loop prevention
+* unequal cost load balancing: allow load balancing even if one route has different metric from another
+* `show ip protocols`
+  * if eigrp maximum metric variance is 1, ECMP load balancing.
+No unequal cost.
+Load balancing only over equal metric routes
+* `variance 2`
+  * feasuble successor routes with a feasible distance up to 2x the size of the successor route can be used for UCLB

 ## first hop redundancy protocol FHRP
 * when we have multiple connections to the internet with several routers, you can have a backup when failures occur